earthlab/rslurm/README.md

 rslurm
 ======

-This R package simplifies the process of splitting a R calculation over a SLURM cluster.
+This R package simplifies the process of splitting a R calculation over a computing cluster that uses the [SLURM](http://slurm.schedmd.com/) workload manager.

-Currently, it is possible to use existing R packages like `parallel` to split a calculation over the 8 CPUs in a single cluster node.
+Currently, it is possible to use existing R packages like `parallel` to split a calculation over multiple CPUs in a single cluster node.
 The functions in this package automate the process of dividing the parameter sets over multiple cluster nodes (using a slurm array), applying the function in parallel in each node using `parallel`, and recombining the output.

 How to install / use